 It is popular for its shopping, nightlife, and family friendly restaurants.
 Whether you’re just visiting, live nearby, or a tourist, there’s plenty to do and see in Cherokee Street, especially if you want to get a taste of the local culture.

 Nightlife: Cherokee Street is well known for its nightlife, and it’s not a wonder.
 With dozens of establishments dotting the neighborhood, it’s an easy choice for a night out with friends.
-Bars offer custom brews, with cultural diversity not found in many bars.
+Bars offer custom brews, with cultural diversity.
 You can find German, Irish, and Mexican beers all on the same street, and go from bar to bar to try them all.
-The area is a popular destination because of it’s beer, and the diversity of the pubs, but the nightlife scene is still growing.
+The area is a popular destination because of it’s beer and the diversity of the pubs.
 Some music, live bands, and DJs are to be found, but not as many as in some similar areas.
 With upscale bars, dancing establishments, and clubs, all side by side, the area has something for everyone.
-Despite the large amount of St. Louis bars available in the area, the neighborhood restricts which businesses can sell alcohol to keep the area as family friendly as possible.
+Despite the large amount of St. Louis bars available in the area, the neighborhood restricts which businesses can sell alcohol.
+This keeps the area as family friendly as possible.